This easy Quiche Lorraine recipe is made with a delicious buttery crust and an assortment of spring vegetables, cheese, and crispy bacon!

 - Start out with making the crust by combining the flour and salt in a large bowl.

 - Shred the cold butter and break the cream cheese into small pieces.
 Then add them both to the flour.
-If you dint want to shred the butter you can just cut it into the flour with a pastry cutter.
+If you don't want to shred the butter you can just cut it into the flour with a pastry cutter.
+Or you can mix everything together in a food processor to save time.

 - Using a pastry cutter or your clean hands, work the butter and cream cheese into the flour.

-- Lightly beat 2 eggs in a separate bowl and add it to the butter and flour mixture.
+- Lightly beat 2 eggs in a separate bowl and add them to the butter and flour mixture.
 Mix the dough with your hands until it begins to take shape.

-- Place the dough onto a sheet of parchment paper and roll it out to a circle about 15 inches in diameter.
+- Place the dough onto a sheet of parchment paper and use a rolling pin to roll it out to a circle about 15 inches in diameter.

-- Place the bacon on a rimmed baking sheet lined with foil (for easy clean up) and cook at 400 degrees Fahrenheit for about 12 minutes or until golden and fully cooked.
-Let it cool, then chop into small pieces.
+- Place the bacon on a rimmed baking sheet lined with foil (for easy clean up) and cook at 400 degrees Fahrenheit for about 15-20 minutes flipping halfway through or cook it until golden and fully cooked.
+Let it cool, then chop it into small pieces.

-- Meanwhile in a large bowl, whisk 6 eggs with salt, pepper, and heavy cream.
+- Then in a large bowl, whisk 6 large eggs with salt, pepper, and heavy cream.

-- Then add the bacon, sautéed vegetables, fresh asparagus, Parmesan, and mozzarella cheese.
+- Then add the bacon, sautéed vegetables, freshly chopped asparagus, grated Parmesan, and shredded mozzarella cheese.
 Mix to combine.

-- Pour the egg filling into the baked pie shell and bake at 350 degrees Fahrenheit for 35-40 minutes or until lightly browned and set in the middle.
+- Pour the egg filling into the baked pie shell and bake at 350 degrees Fahrenheit for 45-55 minutes or until lightly browned and set in the middle and no longer jiggles.
 Cool for about 15 minutes before serving.
+Note: every oven runs differently, so bake times may vary.

 How to store homemade quiche with a crust?After the quiche is baked and cooled, you can cover it with plastic wrap and keep it refrigerated for up to 5-7 days.